White Bird (film): Cast

+A photographic still of Jacob Tremblay as Auggie Pullman from Wonder is used in the beginning of the film.

 Production

 In October 2019, Lionsgate acquired the rights to R.J.
 Palacio's White Bird: A Wonder Story.
 Palacio said, "the team at Lionsgate values artists and storytellers and has been crucial to expanding the fan community surrounding Wonder.
 They have been enormously supportive as I have been writing White Bird and I could not feel more secure that my new graphic novel is in the right creative hands at the right studio."

 Todd Lieberman and David Hoberman from Mandeville Films served as producers, with Jeffrey Skoll and Robert Kissel from Participant as executive producers.
 Marc Forster was announced as director, with Mark Bomback writing and acting as executive producer.

+Media Capital Technologies co-financed the film.

 In February 2021, it was reported that Helen Mirren, Gillian Anderson, Orlando Schwerdt, and Ariella Glaser joined the cast.
 Bryce Gheisar was confirmed to reprise his role as Julian from the 2017 film Wonder.

 Principal photography commenced in February 2021 in the Czech Republic.